 In part 1 of this blog, we examined lithium-ion batteries in the supply chain context and examined the recent ban’s stipulations.
-In Part 2, we discuss why many shippers and advocacy groups disagree with the prohibition, what this ban can mean to supply chain and procurement professionals, and provide next steps for those potentially affected.
+In Part 2, we discuss why many shippers and advocacy groups disagree with the prohibition, what this ban can mean to supply chain and procurement professionals, and provide the next steps for those potentially affected.

 Safety Measures or Unnecessary Hurdles?